 In Year 8, the same view to the students’ education is taken as it was in Year 7, whereby the staff will differentiate the topic in line with the students’ abilities and appropriately challenge them.
 Although the topic may be repeated (as we understand this is necessary for the majority of our students), the students learn different aspects to progress them with the mathematical and real-life skills required for adulthood.

-The Autumn term sees the students learning about money, banking, coin and note recognition, online security, debit and credit cards in the first half of the term and time, including 12/24 hour clocks in the second half.
+The Autumn term sees the students focusing on number which includes understanding the 4 main operations and the language surrounding this.
+For those that are able to, we learn about fractions, decimals and percentages.
 As with all year groups, these topics are related to the Functional Skills qualification specification with our Learning for Living ethos layered into most lessons.
 Online independent work continues with Mangahigh.
 We are lucky enough to have double lessons once a week, which gives us a great opportunity to go out in the community and put what we have learnt in the classroom, into practice.

 Elements, mixtures and compounds – In this theme we will explore the range of materials that exist and will carry out practical activities to develop an understanding of what is meant by the words mixture, element and compound.
 To enhance this understanding we will spend time separating different mixtures and exploring the reactions of some of the metal elements.